How to Perform Competitive Analysis

 For example, we can ask questions like:

-The competitor analysis process can be improved by adding data visualization in Excel spreadsheets combined with good narrative content.
+The competitor analysis process can be improved by adding data visualization in Excel spreadsheets and good narrative content.

-This way you will be able to tell a story about competitor activity for different types of audiences.
+This way, you can tell a story about competitor activity for different audiences.

 The competitor’s strengths

-The competitor’s strengths are an important part of competitor analysis so you can keep up with them in an ever-changing market.
+The competitors’ strengths are an important part of competitor analysis so that you can keep up with them in an ever-changing market.

 Here are some competitor strengths to examine in your competitor analysis: